 Instructions

-- In a medium pot, whisk together the sugar, brown sugar, cocoa powder, salt, and cornstarch until no lumps remain.
+- In a medium saucepan, whisk together the sugar, brown sugar, cocoa powder, salt, and cornstarch until no lumps remain.
 Add the egg yolks and about 1/3 cup of the milk, and stir to create a thick, smooth, paste.

 - Remove from the heat and add the butter and vanilla.
 Stir until melted.